Hellgate (1952 film)

 Hellgate is a 1952 American Western film directed by Charles Marquis Warren and starring Sterling Hayden.
-It was the second of three films Warren made for Robert L. Lippert as a writer/director.

 Plot

 Hellgate Prison is an aptly named facility in the desert where the worst criminals are sent.
-Hanley, a veterinarian and former Civil War soldier, is falsely accused and convicted of a crime.
-He is sentenced to this hellish place.

-He immediately gets on the wrong side of Voorhees, a vicious guard, and Redfield, a mean convict.
-Hanley will need to fight his way out, particularly when the prisoners are afflicted with an epidemic of a spreading typhus fever.
+Hanley, a veterinarian and former Civil War soldier, is falsely accused, convicted of a crime and sentenced to a term in the prison.
+He clashes with Voorhees, a vicious guard, and Redfield, a mean convict.
+Hanley devises his exit strategy, which gains added urgency when a rapidly spreading typhus epidemic inflicts the prison population.